 The ICP application process entails:

-- Hosting company checks your application and documents for accuracy and completeness
+- The hosting company checks your application and documents for accuracy and completeness.

-- Hosting company submits the ICP application to the Ministry of Industry and Information Technology (MIIT)
+- The hosting company submits the ICP application to the Ministry of Industry and Information Technology (MIIT).

 - If approved, the MIIT notifies the host who will then unlock your account.

 Throughout the process, the foreign website owner does not interact directly with the MIIT.
 You also cannot appeal if rejected.

 In essence, securing an ICP license can be a time consuming and costly process, sometimes without a successful outcome.
 So, what are the other options?

 3. Content delivery solution without ICP license: China rim CDN